ROHITJAIND/UML-EX-05-COURSE-RESERVATION-AND-EXAM-REGISTRATION-SYSTEM/README.md

 </div>

 ### RESULT:
-Thus the ATM and banking System project was executed and the output was verified.
+Thus, the Student information system project was executed and the output was verified.